 Permits - Driving Portion

-Kansas residents taking the Kansas State Certified Full Program are not required to take their permit test at the Department of Motor Vehicles but may obtain a temporary permit from Bi State driving school as part of the full program once they have passed their classroom portion of the program.
+classroom portion of Bi-State's Certified Full Program, and are not required to take their permit test at the Department of Motor Vehicles.

+Students may obtain a temporary permit from Bi State driving school as part of the full program once they have passed their classroom portion of the program.

-Missouri students taking the full program or driving lessons must be 16 years old and have a valid permit before we can sign you up for the full program or an individual driving.
+Missouri students taking the full program or driving lessons must be 16 years old and have a valid permit before we can sign you up for the full program driving or an individual driving.

 Missouri residents taking the full program are required per state law to meet at our Overland Park, KS office, for both classroom and driving.

 Missouri residents taking individual lessons may be picked up/dropped off at your residence, since no classroom is involved.